jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (5) An enforcement officer may exercise the powers in subsections (1) and (2) in addition to any of the following:
   (a) any breath screening test, regardless of the result of the test (or a failure of the test to produce a result):
   (b) any evidential breath test, regardless of the result of the test (or a failure of the test to produce a result):
-  (c) a first oral fluid test that—
+  (c) a first oral fluid screening test, regardless of the result of the test (or a failure of the test to produce a result):
-    (i) does not produce a positive result; or
-    (ii) produces a positive result that indicates the use of more than 1 qualifying drug:
-  (d) a second oral fluid test that does not produce a positive result.
+  (d) a second oral fluid screening test that does not produce a positive result.
-(6) An enforcement officer must not exercise the powers in subsection (1) and (2) in addition to either of the following:
-  (a) a first oral fluid test that produces a positive result that indicates the use of only 1 qualifying drug:
+(6) An enforcement officer must not exercise the powers in subsections (1) and (2) in relation to a person who has undergone a second oral fluid screening test that produces a positive result.

-  (b) a second oral fluid test that produces a positive result.
+**Minister’s powers to make notices**

-### 71G Approval of oral fluid tests and oral fluid testing devices
+### 71G Minister may approve oral fluid screening devices for use in oral fluid screening tests
-(1) The Minister of Police may, by notice, approve— (a) a kind of device that may be used as an oral fluid testing device for the purposes of testing oral fluid for the presence of 1 or more specified qualifying drugs:
+(1) The Minister of Police may, by notice, approve a kind of device that may be used as an oral fluid screening device.
-  (b) the manner in which an oral fluid test may be carried out by means of an oral fluid testing device.
-(2) Before giving a notice under subsection (1), the Minister of Police must— (a) consult the Minister of Transport and the Science Minister; and (b) have regard to the accuracy of the device; and (c) be satisfied that any device proposed to be approved under subsection (1)﻿(a) and used in a manner proposed to be approved under subsection (1)﻿(b) will return a positive result only if the device detects the presence of a qualifying drug at a level that indicates recent use of a specified qualifying drug.
-(3) In determining for the purposes of subsection (2)﻿(c) whether a device will return a positive result only if the device detects the presence of a qualifying drug at a level that indicates recent use of a specified qualifying drug, the Minister must have regard to any relevant New Zealand Standards or joint Australian/New Zealand Standards.
+What notice must specify
+(2) The notice must specify—
+  (a) either or both of the following:
+    (i) 1 or more qualifying drugs in respect of which the approved device may be used for the purpose of screening oral fluid for the presence of that drug (a specified qualifying drug):
+    (ii) 1 or more families of qualifying drugs in respect of which the approved device may be used for the purpose of screening oral fluid for the presence of that family of drugs (a specified family of qualifying drugs); and
-(4) A notice made under subsection (1) for the purposes of approving a kind of device or a test— (a) must specify, for each specified qualifying drug, the concentration level of the qualifying drug in the person’s oral fluid at or above which the result of the test will appear positive for that qualifying drug; and
+  (b) for each specified qualifying drug or specified family of qualifying drugs, the concentration level of that specified qualifying drug or specified family of qualifying drugs in the person’s oral fluid at or above which the result of the test will appear positive for that qualifying drug or that family of qualifying drugs (the positive screening threshold).
-  (b) may—
+Minister must consult and consider certain matters before making notice (3) Before making a notice, the Minister of Police must consult the Minister of Transport and the Science Minister.
+(4) The Minister of Police may approve a device under subsection (1) only if the Minister of Police has considered the following matters:
+  (a) the accuracy of the device in light of the requirements for screening oral fluid specified in sections 71A to 71DG:
+  (b) the extent to which the positive screening threshold used by the device for a specified qualifying drug or specified family of qualifying drugs indicates recent use of that specified qualifying drug or specified family of qualifying drugs.
+(5) In considering—
+  (a) the matters specified in subsection (4), the Minister of Police must take into account the desirability of—
+    (i) detecting a qualifying drug, including a family of qualifying drugs, that has recently been used by the driver of a motor vehicle; and
+    (ii) deterring a person from driving a motor vehicle if they have recently used a qualifying drug, including a family of qualifying drugs; and
+  (b) the matter specified in subsection (4)﻿(b), the Minister of Police must also have regard to any relevant standard.
+Defining and identifying device as approved device
-    (i) define an approved device as a device that bears or is associated by its manufacturer with such trade name or number or other expression, or any combination of those things, as may be specified in the notice:
+(6) A notice made under subsection (1) may define an approved device as a device that bears, or is associated by its manufacturer with, any trade name or number or other expression, or any combination of those things, that may be specified in the notice.
-    (ii) provide for a test, or part of a test, to be carried out in accordance with instructions displayed or printed on or by a specified kind of device.
-(5) In the absence of proof to the contrary, a device is to be treated as bearing or being associated with a particular trade name or number or other expression if that name or number or other expression—
+(7) In the absence of proof to the contrary, a device is to be treated as bearing or being associated with a particular trade name or number or other expression if that name or number or other expression—
   (a) appears on the device, whether on a label or otherwise, or is shown on a display panel on the device; or (b) is printed out by the device on a card or on paper; or (c) appears on printed matter that—
     (i) accompanies the device; and
     (ii) is associated with the device or is intended by the manufacturer of the device to be associated with the device; and (iii) is issued by or on behalf of the manufacturer.
-(6) In this section, specified qualifying drug means a qualifying drug specified in a notice made under subsection (1).
+(8) In this section and in section 71GA, relevant standard means— (a) Australian/New Zealand Standard AS/NZS 4760:2019 Procedure for specimen collection and the detection and quantification of drugs in oral fluid; or
+  (b) any Australian/New Zealand Standard or New Zealand Standard substituted for that standard.
+(9) A notice made under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+### 71GA Minister may specify listed qualifying drugs and concentration level to be tested for by approved analyst
+(1) The Minister of Police may, by notice, specify— (a) 1 or more listed qualifying drugs in respect of which an approved analyst may analyse an oral fluid sample for the purpose of testing the sample for the presence of that drug or those drugs; and
+  (b) for each listed qualifying drug, the concentration level of the drug in the person’s oral fluid at or above which the result of the test will appear positive for that drug (the positive evidential threshold).
+(2) Before making a notice, the Minister of Police must consult the Minister of Transport and the Science Minister.
+(3) The Minister of Police may make a notice only if that Minister is satisfied that the positive evidential threshold proposed to be approved under subsection (1)﻿(b) for use by an approved analyst to test for a listed qualifying drug indicates recent use of that listed qualifying drug.
+(4) In determining whether a positive evidential threshold meets the requirement specified in subsection (3),— (a) the Minister of Police must have regard to any relevant standard; and (b) it is sufficient to meet the requirement if the positive evidential threshold aligns with the applicable threshold specified in the relevant standard; and
+  (c) if the positive evidential threshold does not align with the applicable threshold specified in the relevant standard or if there is no applicable threshold specified in any relevant standard, the Minister of Police may nevertheless be satisfied that the requirement is met on the basis of other relevant information.
-(7) A notice made under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+(5) A notice made under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+### Subpart 4 — Enforcement procedures involving taking of blood specimens

 **Enforcement procedures involving taking of blood specimens**